-Teach sequence and strategy with this complex card game.
+Teach students about sequence and strategy with this card game.

 Test your skills and strategy!
-Be the first to use all your cards by creating sequential stacks, and you totally ace the game!
+Be the first to use all your cards by creating sequential stacks, and you win the game!
 This classic card game provides an outstanding way to build math and social skills.
-There are several areas to keep track of, which makes it a great game for students aged 7 and up.

 How to Play

-When a play pile reaches 12, it’s removed and reshuffled into the draw pile.
-You can also use a Skip-Bo (wild card) or a 1 to begin 1 of the 4 building piles in the center of the playing area.
+When a play pile reaches 12, remove and shuffle it before adding it back to the draw pile.
 If you cannot play a card, you may discard one card in your hand in one of your four discard piles to end your turn.
 These do not have to played in sequential order.